info@rubertpartners.com |

 Institutional Mediation Fees

-ADR Centres such as (DIAC or DIFC) charge fixed registration and administrative fees.
+- ADR centres such as DIAC or DIFC apply fixed registration and administrative fees.

-Family mediation through the Dubai Family Court or Family Guidance Section is often free or priced within the court costs of filing for a divorce to encourage amicable settlements.
+- Family conciliation through the Dubai Family Court or Family Guidance Section is often free or included within standard court filing costs.

 6. The Role of Lawyers in Mediation

 Lawyers play a supportive and facilitative role in mediation.
-They help:
+They assist by:

 7. After the Mediation: Settlement and Enforceability

-If the parties reach an agreement, it is recorded in a Settlement Agreement, signed by both sides.
-Depending on the context, it can then be:
+If an agreement is reached, it is recorded in a Settlement Agreement signed by both parties.
+Depending on the circumstances, it may be:

-Ratified or converted into a consent order or award through an institution or court (DIFC, or ADGM), giving it full legal effect.
+- Ratified as a consent order or award through DIFC or ADGM Courts, giving it full legal effect.

 Conclusion on How to Start a Mediation in the UAE

-How to start a mediation in the UAE is a straightforward process — even when communication between parties has broken down.
-Whether initiated directly or through an ADR institution, mediation provides a structured, confidential, and cost-effective path toward resolving disputes while preserving valuable relationships.
+Starting a mediation in the UAE is a structured and accessible process — even where communication between parties has broken down.
+Whether initiated privately or through an ADR institution, mediation provides a confidential, efficient, and cost-effective path to dispute resolution while preserving relationships.

-We hope this guide helps you understand how to start a mediation in Dubai.
-If you have questions about your specific situation, we are here to assist.
+We hope this guide assists you in understanding how to start a mediation in Dubai and the UAE.
+For tailored advice on your specific situation, our team remains available.

-For more practical content in English, explore our Publications and the Videos by our Partner, Maria Rubert.
+For further practical content in English, explore our Publications and the Videos by our Partner, Maria Rubert.